INCATools/ontology-access-kit/docs/best-practice.rst

 .. code:: python

     >>> for curie_it in chunk(impl.basic_search(t)):
         >>>     logging.info('** Next chunk:')
+        >>>     for curie, label in impl.labels(curie_it):
+        >>>         print(f'{curie} ! {label}')

+    This is slightly more boilerplate code, and may not be necessary for an in-memory implementation like Pronto.
+However, this pattern could have considerable advantages for result sets that are potentially large.
+Even if the external server is slow to return results, users will see batches or results rather than waiting on the external server to produce
+    >>>     logging.info('** Next chunk:')
     >>>     for curie, label in impl.get_labels_for_curies(curie_it):
     >>>         print(f'{curie} ! {label}')